STORM-IRIT/Radium-Engine/doc/developer/material.md

 A simple usage of material is demonstrated in the [HelloRadium Application](https://github.com/STORM-IRIT/Radium-Apps).

-When building scene to render, a Ra::Engine::Component must be added to a system as described into the _Radium Engine programmer manual_.
+When building scene to render, a Ra::Engine::Scene::Component must be added to a system as described into the _Radium Engine programmer manual_.
-A component holds one or several Ra::Engine::RenderObject that will be drawn when rendering.
+A component holds one or several Ra::Engine::Rendering::RenderObject that will be drawn when rendering.

-To define a Ra::Engine::RenderObject and add it to the component, the geometry of a 3D object (a Ra::Engine::Mesh) must be associated with a Ra::Engine::RenderTechnique that links to the required Ra::Engine::Material.
+To define a Ra::Engine::Rendering::RenderObject and add it to the component, the geometry of a 3D object (a Ra::Engine::Mesh) must be associated with a Ra::Engine::Rendering::RenderTechnique that links to the required Ra::Engine::Data::Material.

 To do that, the following steps must be done :
-1. Create the Ra::Engine::Mesh (see the [documentation about Meshes](@ref develmeshes))
+1. Create the Ra::Engine::Data::Mesh (see the [documentation about Meshes](@ref develmeshes))
 \snippet HelloRadium/minimalradium.cpp Creating the Engine Mesh

-2. Create the Ra::Engine::Material
+2. Create the Ra::Engine::Data::Material
 \snippet HelloRadium/minimalradium.cpp Creating the Material

-3. Create the Ra::Engine::RenderTechnique, here using the Ra::Engine::EngineRenderTechniques factory, and associate it to the material
+3. Create the Ra::Engine::Rendering::RenderTechnique, here using the Ra::Engine::Rendering::EngineRenderTechniques factory, and associate it to the material
 \snippet HelloRadium/minimalradium.cpp Creating the RenderTechnique

-4. Create the Ra::Engine::RenderObject and add it to the Ra::Engine::Component
+4. Create the Ra::Engine::Rendering::RenderObject and add it to the Ra::Engine::Scene::Component
 \snippet HelloRadium/minimalradium.cpp Creating the RenderObject

 Note that this way of using the _Radium Material Library_ is very related to the default Radium rendering capabilities exposed by the [Radium forward renderer](@ref forwardrendererconcept).
-See the [Render technique management](./rendertechnique) documentation to learn how to create your own Ra::Engine::RenderTechnique, potentially without associated material.
+See the [Render technique management](./rendertechnique) documentation to learn how to create your own Ra::Engine::Rendering::RenderTechnique, potentially without associated material.

 If one wants to render objects without BSDF computation but with a specific color computation for the fragment, follow the guidelines from [the dedicated section](#non-bsdf-rendering) of this documentation.